codepath/android_guides/Beginning-Android-Resources.md

 * [The Android Development Tutorial](http://www.youtube.com/watch?v=Z149x12sXsw) by Derek Banas is great for those who prefer video lessons.
 It has 25 video lessons in total ranging from 10 to 30 minutes each.
 Note that he teaches in Eclipse instead of Android Studio.

-* [Android UI Tutorial: Layouts and Animations](https://www.codementor.io/android/tutorial/android-ui-layouts-animations-mirror)a quick live coding of Android UI creations and shows how to use the different layouts, Views (TextView, ListView, ImageView, GridView, RecyclerView) and Motions (Property Animation, drawable Animation) by live coding.

 * [CodePath Android Cliffnotes](https://guides.codepath.com) are what you are reading right now!
 Keep reading and hopefully you'll walk away feeling like you know more about Android than when you started.

 * [Vogella Android Tutorials](http://www.vogella.com/tutorials/Android/article.html) - These are awesome free tutorials for most common Android topics.
 Great as a supplementary resource on top of the [Android Cliffnotes](http://guides.codepath.com/android).